 Like many Survivor fans, I caught the bug and began dreaming of being a castaway myself.
 As I brainstormed ways to make my audition tape stand out, I began to peel back the layers of the show.
 I took notes on challenge strategies, shelter building, and alliances.
 I watched hours upon hours of it and, when I came up for air, I came to one definitive conclusion: Despite my deep admiration for the show, I will never play Survivor.

 Exhibit A for why not: The treatment of Kellee Kim.
-In case you missed season 39 (Island of the Idols), Kim is a brilliant Harvard and Wharton grad; a woman of color who played a strategic game throughout her short tenure on the show.
+In case you missed season 39 (Island of the Idols), Kim is a brilliant Harvard and Wharton grad; a woman of colour who played a strategic game throughout her short tenure on the show.
 From the very beginning of her season, Kim voiced her discomfort with the way fellow contestant Dan Spilo was treating her, including, but not limited to, regular, non-consensual physical touch.
 Kim tried to rally her tribemates to vote him out, citing his sexual harassment as evidence, but instead, they voted her out.
 A few episodes later, Spilo was removed from the show by producers after another, off-camera incident occurred involving a crew member.

 Kim had told everyone an uncomfortable truth, but nobody at the time listened — or cared.
 Instead, Survivor’s showrunners used Kim’s experience when it benefited them, and turned it into a pandering attempt at a #metoo moment during the reunion show, when host Jeff Probst called Kim’s situation complex and unprecedented and repeatedly said that they were turning Kim’s situation into a “positive.”
 This positive he spoke of consisted of new rules and procedures around harassment reporting on the show, which is great, but should have already been in place to begin with, and Kim should have been listened to from the get-go.
 Probst also apologized to Kim for her “pain,” but not for facilitating its existence.
 Kim told Probst that what had been hardest for her was that Spilo wasn’t removed from the game after she spoke up: “I wanted to be supported and believed, but I wasn’t, and now my Survivor experience is defined by sexual harassment.”